-AWARNING Some genset service procedures present hazards that can result in severe personal injury or death.
-Only trained and experienced service personnel with knowledge of fuels, electricity, and machinery hazards should perform genset service.
+A WARNING Some genset service procedures present hazards that can result in severe personal injury or death.
+Only qualified service personnel with knowledge of fuels, electricity, and machinery hazards should perform genset service.
 See Safety Precautions.

 STATUS INDICATOR LIGHT STAYS ON